Does Partial Consumption Help Foraging?: Results

 Interestingly, a change in the effective scaling behavior is observed near $k/S \sim 0.5$.
 For smaller values of $k/S$, the forager delays consumption for which eating becomes less frequent.
 Therefore, the sites from which the forager eats become almost entirely depleted.
 This limits the space covered by the forager because of its death within the desert.
 In contrast, for larger $k/S$, the forager eats earlier and maintains a higher energy level, enabling it to travel farther and access newer sites.
 This crossover therefore reflects a transition from a locally confined search to a more extended exploration strategy.

-It has been already mentioned that, for $k/S \sim 0.5$, a crossover behaviour is observed.
-Below we try to explain the respective behaviour: We know that the food is only consumed by the forager when its energy is below the threshold energy $k$ and the amount of food consumed then is $S-k$.
+It has been already mentioned that, for $k/S \sim 0.5$, a crossover behavior is observed.
+Below we try to explain the respective behavior: We know that the food is only consumed by the forager when its energy is below the threshold energy $k$ and the amount of food consumed then is $S-k$.
 When $k$ is high enough, the average amount of food consumed per hitting $S-k$.
 In case of small $k$, however, the average consumption is $S -k \approx S$.
 Therefore, the forager eats almost the entire food in a single visit.
 The partial consumption here plays an interesting role when the threshold $k$ is sufficiently high.
 To deplete a site completely, it needs to visit atleast twice.
-Therefore, in the second visit, the site has enough food to satiate the walker \\ implies, Similarly, for the third time visit $k > 2(S-k)$, implies, $\frac{k}{S} > \frac{2}{3} > \frac{1}{2}$ and so on up to, $n^{\text{th}}$ visit $k > (n-1)(S-k)$ i.e., $\frac{k}{S} > \frac{n-1}{n}$.
-The effect of partial consumption play significant role after $k/S = \frac{1}{2}$, this clearly explains the change of exponent after $k/S > \frac{1}{2}$ in Fig. \ref{N_eat}.
+Therefore, in the second visit, the site has enough food to satiate the walker \\ implies,